SharePoint/sp-dev-docs/docs/sp-add-ins/localize-sharepoint-add-ins.md

 2. In the **Title** attribute, enter $Resources:_StringName_, where _StringName_ is the name, not the value, you gave in the previous procedure to the string that names the custom list—for example, $Resources:OrdersListInstance_Title.
 Note that, unlike in some contexts where .resx files are used, the resource file name is *not* part of what you enter.

-3. Use the **Description** attribute to call the string resource of the list description in the same way—for example,$Resources:OrdersListInstance_Description.
+3. Use the **Description** attribute to call the string resource of the list description in the same way—for example, $Resources:OrdersListInstance_Description.
 The following is the markup that uses the localized strings in the Elements.xml file of the instance of a list.

     ```XML
     <?xml version="1.0" encoding="utf-8"?>